sora-xor/sora-docs/src/build.md

+---
+title: "Build on the Sora Network | Sora Docs"
+head:
+  - - meta
+    - name: description
+      content: "Discover how to build on the Sora Network and leverage its infrastructure to develop decentralized applications (dApps).
+Learn about the tools, resources, and documentation available to developers, and explore the opportunities for innovation and collaboration within the Sora ecosystem."
+  - - meta
+    - name: keywords
+      content: "build on Sora Network, decentralized applications, dApps, infrastructure, developers, tools, resources, documentation, Sora ecosystem"
+---

 # Build on SORA

 The SORA network is actively seeking new builders to take advantage of the cutting edge technology and governance available on the network.